cybercraftit/user-frontend-for-elementor/readme.txt

 9) Create any taxonomy as how you want, along with the categories.

+<a href="https://cybercraftit.com/user-frontend-for-elementor-pro/" target="_blank">You can find pro version here</a>

 == Screenshots ==

 1. Screenshot-1
-1. Screenshot-2
+2. Screenshot-2
-1. Screenshot-3
+3. Screenshot-3
-1. Screenshot-4
+4. Screenshot-4
-1. Screenshot-5
+5. Screenshot-5

 == Installation ==